drag0ng/Placeholders-X16R/assets/asset_metadata_spec.md

-## Ravencoin Metadata Specification
+## Placehcoin Metadata Specification

-Additional fields may be added, but will be ignored by Ravencoin.
+Additional fields may be added, but will be ignored by Placehcoin.

 ```
 {